Kate Spade Bridal Shower

 We had a great time showering the bride with love and gifts!
 Love you, Sis!

-3. Cut with a Silhouette or Cricut if you have one.
-I thought it would be a pain to take that many pieces of paper off and on the cutting mat but it is soooo much easier than tracing and hand cutting.
+- Cut with a Silhouette or Cricut if you have one.
+I thought it would be a pain to take that many pieces of paper off and on the cutting mat but it is sooo much easier than tracing and hand cutting.

-4. Use the double cut feature if the paper is too thick and the machine is not cutting smoothly.
-I am a little embarrassed of how long it took me to find this feature.
+- Use the double cut feature if the paper is too think and the machine is not cutting smoothly.

-6. I would recommend if you are serious about making these, or plan to make several of them, to order a template.
-They are relatively inexpensive, come with several different files (pdf, svg, png) AND tutorial videos, which I definitely took advantage of.
+- I would recommend if you are serious about making these, or plan to make several of them, to order a template.
+They are relatively inexpensive, come with several different files (PDF, SVG, PNG) AND tutorial videos, which I definitely took advantage of.
 I ordered mine from Catching ColorFlies on Etsy.